MiguelMSandin/phylogeniesQuickStart/README.md

 ## *Species* selection (step 1)

-As for any other project or analysis, the most important aspect is your *scientific question*.
-Why do you want to infer a phylogen?
-How is the phylogeny going to contribute to your study?
-In what depth other studies will benefit from your phylogeny?
+As for any other project or analysis, the most important aspect is your **scientific question**.
+Why do you want to infer a phylogeny?
+What is the importance of the phylogeny for your study?
+How other studies will benefit from your phylogeny?

+If you have recently sequenced some organisms and you simply want to have a rough idea of what taxonomic identity these sequences have, maybe a [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) or a pair-wise comparison to reference databases (such as [PR2](https://pr2-database.org/) or [SILVA](https://www.arb-silva.de/)) is more suited to your question.

+Anyways, retrieving closely related sequences or proteins from public databases might be the first step towards the selection of the *species* to build a phylogenetic tree.

-On the Root of the tree.
+On **the Root of the tree**.

 ## Basic pipeline